About Medicare Plans

 Most people are eligible for Medicare at age 65.
 If you’re already receiving Social Security benefits, you will be enrolled automatically.

 If you’re not receiving Social Security benefits, you will need to sign up for Medicare.
-You have seven months to sign up for Medicare – three months before your 65th birthday, the month of your 65th birthday and three months after your 65th birthday.
+You have seven months to sign up for Medicare — three months before your 65th birthday, the month of your 65th birthday, and three months after your 65th birthday.

-Example: Your birthday: July 4
+Example: Your birthday is July 4

 How to enroll in Medicare